 Unfortunately, most of the places we describe in our blog posts about Galicia are not accessible by public transport.
 You will clearly need a vehicle if you want to fully enjoy your stay in Galicia.
 As always, to rent a car, we recommend the rentalcars comparison service that we use every time we need to rent a car

 To find an accommodation in the area, you can use the interactive map below which groups several booking platforms in one place for simplicity.
-We also recommend you to have a look on hotelscombined which compare the offers of several of the biggest booking websites
+We also recommend you to have a look on Booking

 That’s it for this nice little trip between the rias of Vigo and Pontevedra.
 We are going to try to go back there to see the Home Cape that we could not discover this time… But Galicia is vaste and we still have many places to discover (places like Costa da Morte or Rias Altas).
 Moreover at the time of writing these lines, we just came back from a great road trip in the wine region of Ribeira Sacra which was really awesome.